 Standard Premium tickets at Eurostar proved just a great choice, all of us enjoying the food & the drinks, the wider seats, helpful and playful personnel.

 La vie en rose (and rose’!) over now, back to our 50 shades of grey aka London.
+For more French inspiration, head to our dedicated post on best chateaux hotels and a fabulous France road trip; Provence with kids or Dordogne luxury family holidays.

 PS: Many thanks to Bateaux Mouches for the complimentary tickets.